An experienced chief executive in the private and voluntary sectors.

 In 2007 the company was sold to Ultraspeed UK Ltd (now part of the Six Degrees Group) and I was appointed as group Marketing Director, as well as being a controlling shareholder and board member.
 Hostroute continued to trade as part of Ultraspeed, while I took a wider role in the combined company.

 In September 2009 I left Ultraspeed to return to the voluntary sector.
-I worked for the Eric Liddell Centre for 14 months where I combined work in fundraising, marketing, social media and web development.
+I worked as a fundraiser for the Eric Liddell Centre for 14 months where I combined work in fundraising, marketing, social media and web development.
 This resulted in a considerable improvement in their financial performance.

 Ultraspeed was sold to the Six Degrees Group in 2012 and the Hostroute part of the business was separated off and sold to Paragon Internet Group.
 Both are still trading.

-In December 2010 I combined my voluntary sector experience and my private sector management skills with my appointment as manager of Eco-Congregation Scotland.
-This was initially a one year appointment funded by the Scottish Government.
-Over the next seven years I quadrupled our income, built a staff team, recruited 12% of all Scotland’s churches to take practical action on climate change congregations and established Eco-Congregation Scotland as one of the leading environmental organisations in Scotland.
+In December 2010 I combined my voluntary sector experience and my private sector management skills with my appointment as manager of the environmental charity for churches: Eco-Congregation Scotland.
+This was initially a one-year appointment funded by the Scottish Government.
+Over the next seven years, I quadrupled our income, built a staff team, recruited 12% of all Scotland’s churches to take practical action on climate change congregations and established Eco-Congregation Scotland as one of the leading environmental organisations in Scotland.
 I was also active in campaigning for action on environmental issues through lobbying, influencing and major campaigns like the campaign to introduce a deposit return scheme for plastic bottles in Scotland.